zethon/AshCoin/README.md

 ## Settings

 #### `chain.reset.enable`
-If you join a mining network and the remote network has a different Genesis Block then your current chain, setting this to true will erase your block database and download the remote blockhain.
+If you join a mining network and the remote network has a different Genesis Block, setting this to true will erase your block database and download the remote blockhain (i.e. *passive mode*).

 #### `database.folder`
 The folder in which to persist the local copy of the blockchain.